WordPress website builder

 WordPress by far gives the most features for your money than Wix as a website builder program.

 I want to discuss some of the options you have with each program and then you decide which platform may be the best for you and your given circumstances.
 You can start with a cheap website builders program that uses a WYSIWYG editor.
-This is a “What You See IS What You Get” type editor that lets you type, drag and drop, or select fonts, pictures, etc and place on the page without using or knowing any programming code.
+This is a “What You See IS What You Get” type editor that lets you type, drag and drop, select fonts, pictures, etc and place on the page without using or knowing any programming code.

 This type of editor lets you build-as-you-go interface that lets even the most unknowledgeable beginner build a complete website.